Michigan Slip and Fall Settlements Guide: Amounts & Other FAQs

 Finally, an “average” settlement amount is not what should matter for you.

 What should matter is getting a full and fair settlement that will protect you and that takes into account the full extent of your current and future harms and losses from your injury.
-And that can only be fully realized by having an experienced slip and fall lawyer to guide you towards the best possible settlement in your case.
+And that can only be fully realized by having an experienced lawyer to guide you towards the best possible settlement in your case.